percona/pmm-doc/docs/how-to/configure.md

 - The *Prometheus Alerting rules* field is used to specify alerting rules in the YAML configuration format.

 ![!]Fill in both fields and click the *Apply Alertmanager settings* button to proceed.

-## Percona Platform

-This is where you connect your PMM server to your Percona Platform Account.

-To learn how to connect your PMM servers to Percona Platform and leverage Platform services that boost the monitoring capabilities of your PMM installations, see [Integrate PMM with Percona Platform](integrate-platform.md).

-!!! note alert alert-primary ""
-    Your Percona Platform Account is separate from your PMM User account.